-Test Digital Certificate for Adobe CDS A Certificate for test or demonstration purposes which does not require hardware Assurance Hosted Root A service whereby GlobalSign maintains a Root Key and Certificate on behalf of a non GlobalSign entity and in parallel provides a cross certificate until such time as the Root has been embedded into Root stores.
+Hosted Root A service whereby GlobalSign maintains a Root Key and Certificate on behalf of a non GlobalSign entity and in parallel provides a cross certificate until such time as the Root has been embedded into Root stores.
 The non GlobalSign entity procures a WebTrust audit in their name during this period.
-Qualified Certificates for Electronic Signatures eIDAS compliant qualified certificates used for providing electronic signatures Qualified Certificates for Electronic Seals elDAS compliant qualified certificates used for providing Electronic Seals Qualified Web Authentication Certificates eIDAS compliant qualified certificates for web authentication (SSL) Certificates for Qualified Timestamping Certificates used for signing eIDAS compliant qualified time stamps
+Qualified Certificates for Electronic eIDAS compliant qualified certificates used for providing Signatures electronic signatures Qualified Certificates for Electronic eIDAS compliant qualified certificates used for providing Seals Electronic Seals Qualified Web Authentication eIDAS compliant qualified certificates for web authentication Certificates (SSL) Certificates for Qualified Timestamping Certificates used for signing eIDAS compliant qualified time stamps S/MIME A Certificate to establish email authenticity and origin.